MiltonGreat/Chest-X-ray-Images/README.md

 ## Overview

-In clinical diagnostics, diagnostic accuracy is non-negotiable.
-We wouldn't approve a medical device without rigorous quality control, yet many AI systems are deployed with minimal oversight.
-This project demonstrates that high accuracy is just the starting point.
-By applying principles of **AI Governance and Auditing**, we build a pneumonia detection model that is not just accurate, but also **reliable, robust, and trustworthy** enough for real-world clinical settings.
-This is the blueprint for the Digital Quality Management System (QMS) for diagnostic algorithms.
+In clinical diagnostics, a misdiagnosis is a pathogen that erodes patient trust and safety.
+If bias is the pathogen, then AI governance is the immune system.
+This project demonstrates how to build a pneumonia detection model that is not just accurate, but also diagnostically robust and ethically sound.
+We treat the model like a new medical device, subjecting it to rigorous clinical trials (audits) to ensure its predictions are safe and equitable for every patient.

 ### Problem Statement: The Diagnostic Bottleneck & The Trust Gap

 Pneumonia is a leading global cause of morbidity and mortality, where timely diagnosis directly impacts patient outcomes.
 Manual interpretation of chest X-rays is time-intensive, subject to inter-radiologist variability, and can lead to critical delays.

+Our goal was to build a system that strategically minimizes these risks. **This isn't just a technical challenge; it's about patient safety and health equity.** An unaudited AI system is a liability disguised as an asset, creating a false sense of security while introducing new, algorithmic failure modes into clinical workflows.

 While AI promises automation, deploying it without a governance framework introduces new risks: